Home Login Sign up Profile Log out

 Tusa

-A casual and affectionate term for a young woman or girl.
-Think of it like miss or young lady, often used with warmth or familiarity.
+A casual and affectionate word for a young woman or girl.

 Cadrega